RodinGolodin/api_final_yatube/README.md

 # Yatube API

-The Yatube API allows you to interact with the Yatube social network at the user level through the API.
+The Yatube API allows you to interact with the Yatube social network as a user through the API.

 ## Features